rbpermadi/whim_assignment/README.md

 ### Documentation

-- Blueprint
-  For API documentation, you can see it [here](https://rbpermadi.github.io/docs/whim_assignment_blueprint.html)
+- For API documentation, you can see it [here](https://rbpermadi.github.io/docs/whim_assignment_blueprint.html)

 - Database diagram
   ```